NicolasFlamel1/MWC-Pay/README.md

    * `completed_callback`: The HTTP GET request that will be performed when the payment is complete.
 If the response status code to this request isn't `HTTP 200 OK`, then the same request will be made at a later time.
 This request can't follow redirects.
 This request may happen multiple times despite a previous attempt receiving an `HTTP 200 OK` response status code, so make sure to prepare for this and to respond to all requests with an `HTTP 200 OK` response status code if the request has already happened.
 All instances of `__id__` are replaced with the payment's ID.
    * `received_callback` (optional): The HTTP GET request that will be performed when the payment is received.
 If the response status code to this request isn't `HTTP 200 OK`, then an `HTTP 500 Internal Error` response will be sent to the payment's sender when they are sending the payment.
 This request can't follow redirects.
 This request may happen multiple times despite a previous attempt receiving an `HTTP 200 OK` response status code, so make sure to prepare for this and to respond to all requests with an `HTTP 200 OK` response status code if the request has already happened.
 All instances of `__id__`, `__price__`, `__sender_payment_proof_address__`, `__kernel_commitment__`, and `__recipient_payment_proof_signature__` are replaced with the payment's ID, price, sender payment proof address, kernel commitment, and recipient payment proof signature respectively.
 If not provided then no request will be performed when the payment is received.
    * `confirmed_callback` (optional): The HTTP GET request that will be performed when the payment's number of on-chain confirmations changes and the payment isn't completed.
 The response status code to this request doesn't matter.
 This request can't follow redirects.
 All instances of `__id__`, and `__confirmations__` are replaced with the payment's ID and number of on-chain confirmations respectively.
 If not provided then no request will be performed when the payment's number of on-chain confirmations changes.
+   * `expired_callback` (optional): The HTTP GET request that will be performed when the payment is expired.
+If the response status code to this request isn't `HTTP 200 OK`, then the same request will be made at a later time.
+This request can't follow redirects.
+This request may happen multiple times despite a previous attempt receiving an `HTTP 200 OK` response status code, so make sure to prepare for this and to respond to all requests with an `HTTP 200 OK` response status code if the request has already happened.
+All instances of `__id__` are replaced with the payment's ID.
+If not provided then no request will be performed when the payment is expired.

    A response to this request will have one of the following status codes:
    * `HTTP 200 OK`: The payment was successfully created and its ID, URL, and recipient payment proof address are included in the response.